 The service is more reliable between April and October.
-Although it does operate in other months, it might end up getting cancelled most times owing to bad weather.
+Although it does operate in other months, it might end up getting canceled most times owing to bad weather.

-Icelandair has several flights round the year to Reykjavik from multiple cities in Europe, North America and UK.
+Icelandair has several flights round the year to Reykjavik from multiple cities in Europe, North America, and UK.
 Another airline that offers regular service to Reykjavik from USA and UK is WOW Air.
-British Airways and easyJet also offer nonstop flights from UK to Iceland.
+British Airways and easyJet also offer nonstop flights from the UK to Iceland.

 Other regular airlines are Jet Airways and Qatar Airways that have one or more stops in between.
 The flight you take will depend on which part of the world you are coming from.
 However, these are among some of the most reliable airlines flying to Iceland.

 Since Iceland’s weather is unstable and may fluctuate up to four times a day, visiting the cold country at any time of the year is not a bad idea.
 Your time of travel will also largely depend on what you wish to see or do.